ggcity/postgres-sde/README.md

 ----------------
 * This build includes Postgres version 9.5.7 with PostGIS version 2.2.

 * This build does not include .so files as they are proprietary to Esri.
 These files are included with installation of ArcDesktop or ArcServer.
-See Esri's support site for instructions to setup licensing for your agency.
+See the [Esri support site](http://desktop.arcgis.com/en/arcmap/latest/manage-data/gdbs-in-postgresql/setup-geodatabase-postgresql-linux.htm) for instructions to setup licensing for your agency.
+This container was built with ArcDesktop 10.5 .so files.

 * After cloning this repository, obtain and activate .so files from Esri & place all 3 .so files in the `esri/` directory

 * To change the default database name, edit the `ENV POSTGRES_DB` parameter in the Dockerfile

 * If you want to add proprietary Esri projections, add them to the `initdb/2_insert_esri_srids.sql` file.
 Any .sh or .sql files placed in this directory will be run on docker build.

+* Once Postgres is up, simply connect to the database in ArcCatalog and use the Esri `Enable Enterprise Geodatabase (Data Management)` tool to build the SDE tables.

 Run the following commands to initialize the Docker instance using the container psql: